Archive Is Twitch Safe for Kids? What Parents Need to Know

 Word Ban

-While Twitch has its own list of banned terms and phrases that users cannot say, streamers also have the option to ban specific words manually.
-As a responsible parent, you may want to use this feature to block inappropriate messages in the live chat box of your kid’s stream.
+While Twitch has its own list of banned terms and phrases that Twitch users cannot say, streamers also have the option to ban specific words manually.
+As a responsible parent, you may want to use this chat filter feature to block inappropriate messages in the live chat box of your kid’s stream.
 Follow the steps below to access this feature:

 1. Open your kid’s channel settings.